Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: System Model

 \section{System Model}

-Fig. \ref{fig:System model} shows the UAV-enabled MEC network assisted by STAR-RIS, which mainly consists of a ground base station (BS), $K$ ground users each with a single antenna, a aerial UAV equipped with a signal antenna and mounted a STAR-RIS with $M$ elements, two MEC servers respectively located at the BS and UAV.
-In this letter, the energy splitting protocol is executed for STAR-RIS, signifying that all elements integrated into the STAR-RIS possess the capability to simultaneously reflect (R) and transmit (T) the incident signals \cite{mu2021simultaneously}.
-This characteristic implies that users can offload their computing tasks in a bi-directional manner, simultaneously to the MEC server located at the BS using the R mode of the STAR-RIS, as well as to the MEC server mounted on the UAV using the T mode.
+Fig. \ref{fig:System model} illustrates the architecture of the UAV-enabled MEC network with the assistance of the STAR-RIS.
+The network comprises a ground base station (BS), $K$ users each equipped with a single antenna, a UAV equipped with a signal antenna and installed with a STAR-RIS featuring $M$ elements, along with two MEC servers situated respectively at the BS and the UAV.
+This study adopts the energy splitting protocol for the STAR-RIS, wherein all elements incorporated within the STAR-RIS possess the capability to simultaneously reflect (R) and transmit (T) incident signals \cite{mu2021simultaneously}.
+Specifically, when signals from users are incident on STAR-RIS, a portion of the signals are reflected to the BS by STAR-RIS, while the remaining portion of the signals reach the UAV via the STAR-RIS.
+This feature enables users to offload their computing tasks in a bidirectional manner concurrently to the MEC servers located at the BS and the UAV, respectively.

 In this paper, we divide the mission period $T$ into $N$ equal time slots, i.e., $\delta_\mathrm{t}=T/N$, which is sufficiently small.
-We assume that the UAV is equipped with a transceiver that has a single antenna and the time division multiple access (TDMA) protocol is implemented to handle users' offloaded tasks, indicating that only one user will be chosen to offload their computing tasks to the BS and the UAV within a time slot.
-Hence, we use the variable $\zeta_k[n]\in\{0,1\}$ for $k\in\mathcal{K}\triangleq\{1, \cdots, k, \cdots, K\}, n\in\mathcal{N}\triangleq\{1, \cdots, n, \cdots, N\}$ to represent the user association decision for task offloading in a time slot.
+Considering that the UAV is equipped with a transceiver that has a single antenna, the time division multiple access (TDMA) protocol is implemented to handle users' offloaded tasks, requiring that only one user will be chosen to offload the computing tasks to the BS and the UAV within a time slot.
+Here, we use the variable $\zeta_k[n]\in\{0,1\}$ for $k\in\mathcal{K}\triangleq\{1, \cdots, K\}, n\in\mathcal{N}\triangleq\{1, \cdots, N\}$ to represent the user association decision for task offloading in a time slot.
 In particular, if $\zeta_k[n]=1$, it means that the $k$-th user is chosen to offload its task to the BS and UAV in the $n$-th time slot with the assistance of the STAR-RIS.
-Additionally, variable $\zeta_k[n]$ needs to satisfy the following constraint:
+To ensure that only one user is selected to offload its tasks in each time slot, variable $\zeta_k[n]$ needs to satisfy the following constraint:

 In order to clearly describe the considered scenario, we assume that all nodes are situated in a 3D Cartesian coordinate system.
 The positions of the BS and the $k$-th user are respectively denoted as $\mathbf{q}_{\mathrm{BS}}=[x_{\mathrm{BS}}, y_{\mathrm{BS}}, z_{\mathrm{BS}}]^T$ and $\mathbf{q}_{k}=[x_{k}, y_{k}, 0]^T$, where $x_\mathrm{BS}$ and $x_{k}$ respectively denote the abscissa value of the BS and the $k$-th user, $y_\mathrm{BS}$ and $y_{k}$ respectively represent the vertical coordinates of the BS and the $k$-th user, $z_{\mathrm{BS}}$ is the height of the BS.
 It is assumed that the UAV flies at a fixed altitude $H$ and its position remains constant within a given time slot considering the small value of $\delta_\mathrm{t}$.
 Consequently, the location of the UAV in the $n$-th time slot can be represented as $\mathbf{q}_{\mathrm{ua}}[n]=[x_{\mathrm{ua}}[n], y_{\mathrm{ua}}[n], H]^T$, $n\in\mathcal{N}$, which should adhere to the subsequent flight constraints: